bripfaff/IDD-Fa18-Final_Project/README.md

 Interactive Art by Karim Arem and Brian Pfaff.

 We are introducing a new way to think about and create art by incorporating human movement and arm actions.
-The uses uses different colored balls in order to draw asdfasd
+The uses uses different colored balls in order to draw

 # Needed parts: